Generic name: SOYBEAN OIL

 - The remaining contents of a partly used bag must be discarded.

 - Infuse admixtures containing Smoflipid immediately.
-Admixtures should be used promptly with storage under refrigeration at 2° to 8°C (36° to 46°F) not to exceed 24 hours and must be infused completely within 24 hours after removal from refrigeration.
+If not used immediately, store admixtures under refrigeration at 2° to 8°C (36° to 46°F) not to exceed 24 hours.
+Infusion must be complete within 24 hours after removal from refrigeration.
+Discard any remaining admixture.

 Adult Dosing Information